This page explains how to load experiments from PhyloData.

 An experiment is a Bayesian phylogenetic analysis that has been conducted as part of a publication.
-It consists of a bunch of files (think BEAST2 XML files, BEAST2 log files, trees, etc.) and metadata (like the title of the paper, the authors, the species investigated, etc.).
+It consists of a bunch of files (like BEAST2 XML files, BEAST2 log files, trees, etc.) and metadata (like the title of the paper, the authors, the species investigated, etc.).
 Check out an example experiment to get an idea of what an experiment looks like.

 For now, it is important to know that each experiment has a unique ID (like munro-2019-climate-6tvf) and a version number (like 1).
 The version number is incremented every time the experiment is updated.